tindyc/crypto_course/TESTING.md

 ![Message Recieved Email ](README/images/contact-message-email-test.png)

 h.
 As a site user I want to be able to check my order history.
-* Result: Site acted as expected and displayed all order history informations and functional links directing to the previous confirmation screens of each orders.
+* Site acted as expected and displayed all order history informations and functional links directing to the previous confirmation screens of each orders.
 ![Order History ](README/images/order-history-test.png)

 **3. Sorting and Searching**